nickserv/danamccurdy.com/_posts/2019-11-01-to-walk-through-a-door.md

 ---
 How easy it is
 to walk through a door
+when fear
-when fear does not fill it
+does not fill it with dread,
-with dread
-of the open space
+of the open space beyond.
-beyond.